Emergency AC Repair

 Preventing Nighttime AC Emergencies in Birmingham

 The best way to avoid a nighttime AC emergency is proactive maintenance.
 A spring tune-up before the summer season identifies weak capacitors, low refrigerant levels, worn contactors, and other developing problems before they cause a failure.
-During a maintenance visit, the technician tests every electrical component, measures refrigerant pressures, cleans coils, verifies airflow, and checks the condensate drain system.

 Between professional visits, change your air filter monthly from April through October.
 A clean filter ensures proper airflow, prevents coil icing, and reduces the strain on your blower motor.
 This single habit prevents more emergency calls than any other maintenance task.